Prohelion/prohelion.github.io/_documentation/Open_Source/ArrowPoint_Telemetry/Setup.md

 </tr>
 <tr>
 <td markdown="span">5</td>
-<td markdown="span">To simulate some CANbus traffic to see the system operating you can run the command
+<td markdown="span">To simulate some CAN Bus traffic to see the system operating you can run the command
 <code class="codeblock">
 carUtilities.cmd
 </code>